-Before April 2006 each former Police Authority was responsible for paying the pensions of its retired officers on a "pay as you go" basis.
-From April 2006 a fixed employer's contribution rate was introduced instead, being an actuarially-assessed % of pensionable salary.
+Credits to the Pension Fund Account include a fixed employer's contribution, being an actuarially-assessed % of pensionable salary.
 This employer's contribution is charged to the Comprehensive Income and Expenditure Statement and, along with officers' contributions, is paid into the Pensions Fund Account from which pension payments are made.

-Employer and employee contribution rates are set nationally by the Home Office and are subject to triennial revaluation by the Government Actuary's Department.
-A re-valuation of scheme liabilities was carried out during 2014/15 and the Employer rate reduced from 24.2% to 21.3% as from 1 April 2015.
-However, it was determined that the resulting cost reduction should be retained centrally by the Exchequer.
-This required an 'additional' Employer's contribution so that Commissioners continued to pay an 'actual' rate of 24.2% of the pensionable payroll for the period from 1 April 2015.
-For the period commencing 1 April 2019 the Employer rate has increased from 21.3% to 31.0% following the most recent revaluation in 2017/18.
-However the requirement to pay an additional 2.9% has been removed.
+Employer and employee contribution rates are set nationally by the Home Office and are subject to revaluation of total scheme liabilities every 4 years by the Government Actuary's Department.
+The latest re-valuation took place as at 31 March 2016 and this was used to set a revised employer contribution rate from April 2019 of 31.0% of pensionable pay.
+Prior to this the actuarially-assessed employer contribution rate had been 21.3% for the 4-year period from 1 April 2015.
+However, during this period Commissioners were also required to pay an 'additional' Employer's contribution of 2.9% so that the 'actual' rate payable was 24.2% of pensionable payroll.
+This was to allow the Exchequer to keep centrally the savings which would have accrued to Commissioners from the actuarial rate reducing from 24.2% (the previous rate) to 21.3%.
+The requirement to pay an additional 2.9% was removed from April 2019.

 Under these funding arrangements the Pension Fund Account balances to nil at the year end by either receiving a contribution from the Commissioner to meet a deficit or making a payment to him equivalent to any surplus achieved.
-In 2018/19 a contribution of £32.438m was received, this being equivalent to the pension top-up grant receivable from the Home Office for that year.
+In 2019/20 a contribution of £29.558m was received, this being equivalent to the pension top-up grant receivable from the Home Office for that year.